raspine/backpack/README.md

 ### tmpfs
 ([Arch wiki ref](https://wiki.archlinux.org/index.php/tmpfs))

 Use tmpfs for various locations instead of writing to SD card.
+In particular use /var/log for the rsync log so its not written to flash for every backup.

 ```
 # echo "tmpfs   /var/log    tmpfs    defaults,noatime,nosuid,mode=0755,size=40m    0 0" >> /etc/fstab